-- Recognise and manage a deteriorating patient and initiate and prioritise care - Communicate effectively and understand the importance of, and establish, team behaviour.
+- Recognise and manage a deteriorating patient, including one with anaphylaxis, and initiate and prioritise care - Communicate effectively and understand the importance of, and establish, team behaviour.

 3. Assessment

 To gain CORE certification there is a formal assessment.
 For CORE Immediate - Adult and Child this involves assessment of the skills of resuscitation.
 Learners have to pass all assessments to achieve certification.